medusajs/gatsby-source-medusa/README.md

 }
 ```

-## You are ready to query your data
+## You should now be ready to begin querying your data

 You should now be able to view your stores `products` and `regions` in your [Gatsby site's GraphiQL explorer](http://http://localhost:8000/__graphiql).